onikwuthkro/p228/README.md

 The latest version can be downloaded [here](https://github.com/yukiusagi/p228/archive/master.zip).

 ## Installation
 P228 is a one-file script, just save it as a .lua file and put it in your *autorun* folder.
 Easy.
-To make yourself administration, open p228.lua and find the line `p228_admin = {xxxxx}`.
+To make yourself administrator, open p228.lua and find the line `p228_admin = {xxxxx}`.
 Change `xxxxx` to your USGN and it's done.
 **Reminder**
 You don't have to change `xxxxx` to your USGN if you are hosting the server locally.